 - 5 ordinary board members with seat each are elected directly by the nation meeting,

 - 9 members with one seat each are elected by the committees,

 - 4 members of the administration collectively hold one seat.

-- The administarion consists of 2 Nation Agents who are the nation’s authorized signatories, 1 Treasurer and 1 Vice-Treasurer.
+The administration consists of 4 members who collectively hold one (1) seat of the board: 2 Nation Agents who are the nation’s authorized signatories, one (1) Treasurer and one (1) Vice-Treasurer, though the

 The nation’s existing branches of activity should be represented in the Board, through the mandates appointed by the committees.
-The exact ditribition of the mandates among the committees are up for the nation meeting to determine.
+The Board is responsible to the Nation Meeting for its decisions.

 Since a decision taken on the Nation Meeting of May 1987, the presidency of the nation is vacant.
 Instead, the Board shall act as a collective chairperson, curator and senior college for Smålands Nation.